suaye07/Prediction-of-recipes-and-ratings/README.md

 ***Data Cleaning***

 ***Problem Identification***
 The prediction problem at hand involves determining the rating of a restaurant's overall recipe.
 This is a classification problem, specifically binary classification.
-The response variable, or the variable being predicted, is whether the restaurant's overall recipe has received reviews with a rating above 4 stars.
+The response variable, or the variable being predicted, is whether the restaurant's overall recipe has received reviews with a mean rating above 4 stars.
 This variable was chosen as it provides a clear threshold to differentiate between positive and negative evaluations.

 To evaluate the model, the chosen metric is accuracy.
 Accuracy measures the proportion of correctly classified instances, which is suitable for assessing the performance of a binary classification model.
 By focusing on accuracy, we can gauge the overall effectiveness of the model in correctly predicting whether a restaurant's recipe is above 4 stars or not.